NAFSCE's Response to the COVID-19 Pandemic

 Do you have a program or resource you'd like to see featured on this page?
 Email us!

-The current pandemic and social and political climate have affected the families and communities we serve in myriad ways - from widespread unemployment and food insecurity to the deaths of loved ones.
+The COVID-19 pandemic and social and political climate have affected the families and communities we serve in myriad ways - from widespread unemployment and food insecurity to violence and the deaths of loved ones.
 These types of traumatic experiences can have profound and lasting effects, especially for children.
-In this webinar series, we'll explore trauma and the protective factors that help build resilience and counteract the adverse effects of trauma.
-We'll also see how communities, schools, organizations and individuals around the country are using a trauma-informed lens to guide their work.

 Not yet a NAFSCE member?
 Sign up for our complimentary membership program, available now through September 30, 2020.